cnsoft/cocos2d-kamcord-ios/README.md

 ### Video Recording

 The recording interface is built around the concept of one video, which has one or more clips.
 Most videos will just have one clip, but if your game is interrupted for some reason, you'll have several clips that need to be stitched together into one seamless video.
-Kamcord handles all of that behind the scenes as long as you start and stop recording your clips at the appropriate places in the app lifecycle.
+Kamcord handles all of that behind the scenes as long as you pause and resume your recording at the appropriate places in the app lifecycle.

 The API is: